guyzmo/git-repo/README.md

     % git bb delete guyzmo/git-repo

+Once you're all set with your repository, you can check requests to merge (aka Pull Requests on github) using the `request` command:

+    % git hub request guyzmo/git-repo list
+    List of open requests to merge:
+    id     title                                                           URL
+    2     prefer gitrepo.<target>.token > privatekey, docs                https://api.github.com/repos/guyzmo/git-repo/issues/2

+And fetch it locally to check and/or amend it before merging:

+    % git hub request guyzmo/git-repo fetch 2

 Finally, you can open the repository's page, using the `open` command:

     % git lab open guyzmo/git-repo
+    Successfully fetched branch `2` of `guyzmo/git-repo` into `request-2`!

 > *Nota Bene*: Thanks to `git` CLI flexibility, by installing `git-repo` you directly
 > have acces to the tool using `git-repo hub …` or `git repo hub …`.
 For the